webdew-logo-new_v2-1

 Claim your business listing, fill it in with as much info as possible, make sure you're on Google Maps, and update it regularly with posts, images, videos, and anything else that is relevant to your business.
 It's free and easy to do, but it makes a huge difference.

-Promote Your Business On Local Pages
+Promote your Business on Local Pages

 This tip is less about pure content SEO and more about outbound marketing, but it goes hand in hand with good SEO.